 How Do Dashboards Work?

 Dashboards are aggregators that collect information from various data sources and easily integrate with tons of different platforms and tools.
-It ranges from social media dashboards (that connect to everything from Facebook, Instagram, Twitter, LinkedIn, Tiktok, and more), web analytics dashboards that integrate with platforms like Google Analytics 4, and eCommerce platforms, just to name a few.
+It ranges from social media dashboards (that connect to everything from Facebook, Instagram, Twitter, Tiktok, and more), web analytics dashboards that integrate with platforms like Google Analytics 4, and eCommerce platforms, just to name a few.

 To get the most out of your data dashboards, consider the following best practices: